 – Fixing gut health by reducing stress, removing the worst diet toxins and leaky gut triggers, introducing beneficial prebiotics through the diet, etc.

-– Fixing iron overload problems by reducing meat consumption, adding smart use of iron chelators to the diet, increasing vitamin C and molybdenum intake, etc.
+– Fixing iron overload problems by reducing cooked meat consumption, adding smart use of iron chelators to the diet, increasing vitamin C and molybdenum rich foods, etc.

 – Lots more!
 See my book for the complete run-down.